Frequently Asked Questions

 A: The Financial Aid Office is responsible for the administration of the program.
 The program is subject to and will be administered in accordance with all Federal and State laws and statutes governing employment practices.

 Q: Who is eligible to participate in the campus employment program?

 A: Undergraduate students who are matriculated in a degree program and enrolled at least half time are eligible to participate.
-Many financial aid recipients are offered the opportunity for Campus Employment as part of their financial aid package.
-Financial aid letters/notifications will indicate federal or institutional student employment, with preference given to students with federally funded employment in the initial hiring process.
+Many financial aid recipients are offered the opportunity for campus employment as part of their financial aid package.
+Financial aid letters/notifications will indicate federal or institutional campus employment, with preference given to students with federally funded employment in the initial hiring process.

 Q: How do I apply for a job on campus?

 A: Students interested in applying for campus employment may do so by contacting departments directly to inquire about any available job opportunities.
 Students may review the list of openings on the Campus Employment website or Presence.
 Once a student reviews the openings and chooses a position of interest, the student should contact the department directly for specific application instructions.
 Students should be prepared to complete an application and/or an interview.

 A: The prospective campus employer will make the hiring decision.
 Once the decision is made, the employer will submit a Personnel Action form to the Financial Aid Office for processing.

 A: Students are paid on a bi-weekly basis for the number of hours worked.
 Checks are sent directly to your SMC box or may be paid by direct deposit.
 Please note that Community Assistants (CAs) will have the option of bi-weekly checks or a room waiver for their compensation.